citp/BlockSci/docs/compiling.rst

 	CC=gcc-7 CXX=g++-7 sudo -H pip3 install -e blockscipy

-If you get any errors about "Too many open files", you may need to increase_ the open files limit.
+You will also need to increase_ the open files limit on your system.

 .. _increase: https://ro-che.info/articles/2017-03-26-increase-open-files-limit